What are the benefits of using lead aggregators? How do home improvement companies use text messaging to engage with these leads?

 "When we analyzed month-over-month data, we found that project requests didn't drop much at all," said Engstrom.
 "We understand that homeowners are in their homes and thinking about potential projects that they've been putting off."

-"With most of their time at home, homeowners are starting to source estimates for projects within the next few months."
+"With most of their time at home, homeowners are starting to source estimates for projects within the next few weeks."

 Trends in Google Searches

 With Google's trends tool, we did some research into volumes of certain terms and phrases for the last two years.

 The phrase "remodeling" has been trending upwards, especially in 2021, as people begin to recover from the rocky beginnings of the pandemic.
 With the steady rise in interest for remodeling, we can make the assumption that home projects are back on homeowners’ minds.

 The phrase "contractors near me" has seen a surge in searches since the initial drop and uncertainty after lockdown.
 This indicates that homeowners are looking for home improvement professionals to tackle their projects that are a bit too involved for the average DIY.
 Check out the serious surge we saw in early 2021!
 We expect to see another surge in 2022 as the market ramps up again after the holidays and start of the new year.

 The phrase "window replacement" is steadily trending upwards, with the highest search volumes occurring at the end of March all the way into August of both 2020 and 2021.
 We normally see these numbers spike in warmer weather due to the ability to have open air during the day, when the temperature is moderate and tolerable.

 The phrase "roofers" is a bit erratic (people tend to search this term more on weekends), but it has steadily trended upwards since the initial lockdown in early March 2020.
 As people recover from the economic hardships of 2020 and the seller’s home market of 2021 and 2022, homeowners are ready to invest in the larger home projects they have been putting off.
 This increase in demand is leading to an increase in communication between home contractors and homeowners.